Ulmus rubra: Baseball

 Though now outmoded, slippery elm tablets were chewed by spitball pitchers to enhance the effectiveness of the saliva applied to make the pitched baseball curve.
 Gaylord Perry wrote about how he used slippery elm tablets in his 1974 autobiography, Me and the Spitter.

 Miscellaneous

 The tree's fibrous inner bark produces a strong and durable fiber that can be spun into thread, twine, or rope useful for bowstrings, ropes, jewellery, clothing, snowshoe bindings, woven mats, and even some musical instruments.
 Once cured, the wood is also excellent for starting fires with the bow-drill method, as it grinds into a very fine flammable powder under friction.

 Culture

 Notable trees

 A tree in Westmount, Quebec, Canada, measured 4.27 m in girth in 2011.
 The US national champion, measuring 7.16 m in circumference and 27.4 m tall, with an average crown spread of 25.18 m wide, grows in Kentucky.
 Another tall specimen grows in the Bronx, New York City, at 710 West 246th Street, measuring 31 m high in 2002.
-In the UK, there is no designated Tree Register champion.